wanghongjian98/wanghongjian98/README.md

 ### Hi there 👋
 -🔭 I’m currently working on event camera, low-level vision, image reconstruction.

--🌱 I’m currently learning more about Deep Learning, Fourier Optics.
+-🌱 I’m currently learning/trying more about Deep Learning, Fourier Optics.
 My lifelong goal is to become an expert in Computational Imaging.

 -📫 How to reach me: wanghon@ethz.ch